Downloadable Family Devotions You Don’t Have to Be an Expert to Lead!

 As a foster mom, I honestly might cry if someone gives us or a child living with us One.
 More. … More

-A Reclaimed Life: When the Detour Brings You Full Circle
+A Reclaimed Life: Sometimes the Detour Brings You Full Circle

 I remember that unfinished basement, with its square brown laminate tiles, non-working 50’s fridge that Mom used as a pantry … More